AntjeWalter/AntjeWalter/README.md

 # Hello World that's still rather new to me 👋🏼

-**My name is Antje Walter and I am a Web Development newbie.**
+**My name is Antje Walter and I am a Junior Web Developer.**

-I am looking forward to learning a bunch of new stuff to change my career to tech.
+My goal is to merge my new development skills and the knowledge from my studies to build valuable products.

 TechStack:
 - Next.js